oroinc/documentation/user/back-office/marketing/index.rst

 :ref:`Landing page <user-guide--landing-pages>` is a section of a website accessible by clicking or being directed from a hyperlink.
 This is often the first page customers land on when they arrive at the storefront.

-:ref:`Content Blocks <user-guide--landing-pages--marketing--content-blocks>` enable to display generic information on your website customizing the pages with a variety of content.
+:ref:`Content Blocks <user-guide--landing-pages--marketing--content-blocks>` enable you to display generic information on your website by customizing the pages with different content.

-You can also customize the content of :ref:`Customer Login Page <customer-login-pages>` in the storefront.
+In the storefront, you can also customize the content of :ref:`Customer Login Page <customer-login-pages>`.

 .. toctree::
    :maxdepth: 2